mharob/100-days-of-code/log.md

 ### Day 1: May 2, 2017 Tuesday

-**Today's Progress**: I fully completed the Responsive Design with Bootstrap and jQuery excersies in my 1 hour and 25 minute pomerro session.
+**Today's Progress**: I fully completed the Responsive Design with Bootstrap and jQuery challenges in my 1 hour and 25 minute pomerro session.
+Furthermore, I utilized FCC's help system when I got stuck on a jQuery exercise and am grateful for the assistance.

 **Thoughts** My frustrations with HTML from yesterday's session carried over until I became more familair with Bootstrap and jQuery.
 Once comfortable with it, I came to truly appreciate Bootstrap as a very powerful tool for responsively adapting HTML.
 In regards to jQuery,  I found its use of ids to alter elements  amusingly similar to how C++ ultilizes pointers to manipulate variables.
 However, that was easily outshined by how jQuery can "chain" functions together to achieve a desired effect.
 That was a particular new concept to me and I found myself curious about whether I could apply the same concept for use in C++ coding.